-- 3.29 The Joint Lancashire Minerals and Waste Local Plan ["JLMWLP"] is a two part document, which addresses planning for minerals extraction and the handling of waste.
+- 3.12 The Joint Lancashire Minerals and Waste Local Plan ["JLMWLP"] is a two part document, which addresses planning for minerals extraction and the handling of waste.
 It covers the areas administered by the Councils of Lancashire, Blackpool and Blackburn-with-Darwen and is prepared by Lancashire County Council. - 1.
 The JLMWLP Core Strategy (2009) sets out the long-term spatial vision for the area.
-It establishes the spatial objectives and policies required to deliver that vision. - Policies in the JLMWLP Site Allocations and Development Control Policies DPD (2013) identify specific locations for minerals and waste development.
-It also includes a series of criteria-based policies which ensure that all development within the area meets the spatial vision and spatial objectives set out in the Core Strategy.
+It establishes the spatial objectives and policies required to deliver that vision. - 2.
+Policies in the JLMWLP Site Allocations and Development Control Policies DPD (2013) identify specific locations for minerals and waste development.
+It also includes a series of criteria-based policies which ensure that all development within the area meets the spatial vision and spatial objectives set out in the Core Strategy. - 3.13 The Council understands that both documents are in the process of being replaced by Lancashire County Council.
+The County Council has indicated a consultation on draft proposals for these documents is likely to take place in Summer 2024.